newjersey/navigator.business.nj.gov/src/roadmaps/tasks/check-site-requirements-cosmetology.md

 >**Once completed, you will know:**
 >
->- What permits your local government requires
+>- The permits your local government requires
->- What you need to do to meet those requirements
+>- The information you need to do to meet those requirements
->- How long it will take to get any permits or certificates
+>- The time takes to get any licenses